Dagi4g/Slipher/README.md

 - **Database Creation:** A structured database to store subjects and topics.
 - **Adding Subjects:** Users can add subjects directly from the terminal.
 - **Input processing** Slipher uses `Slipher_io` package to manage input output.
+- **scheduling the review day** Slipher uses `schedule.py` module in `Src` package to manage the scheduling process of a particular topic(definitly with a lot of bugs) .

+---

 ### 🔜 Next Steps:
 - **Simplify Adding Topics & Subtopics:** Improving how topics and subtopics are added from the terminal.